nijel/hass-estudna/README.md

-# eStudna integration for Home Assistant
+# eSTUDNA integration for Home Assistant

 ## How to use